-For compatibility reasons, many M.2 drives use the SATA speed standard and therefore are no different from SATA SSDs in speed.
+Many M.2 drives use the SATA speed standard for compatibility reasons and therefore are no different from SATA SSDs in speed.
 Here’s the break-down:

 - Original versions of M.2 SSDs use the B-key.
 They tend to use SATA speed standards and therefore are not faster than regular SATA SSDs.
 Some B-key M.2 drives use the 2x PCIe speed standard and are slightly faster.
 These drives only fit in the B-key socket on a host (like a motherboard).

 - Some M.2 SSDs use B & M keys to fit in both B-key and M-key sockets.
 These drives also tend to use SATA or x2 PCIe speed standards.

 - The latest M.2 SSDs use the M-key.
 These drives use x4 PCIe (or faster) speed standards and are the fastest SSDs on the market.
 They are known as NVMe drives — more below.